formaweb/roboed/README.md

 require 'robo_ed'

 RoboEd.setup do |config|
-  # Robô Ed can answer with some links and HTML tags, by default these tags are removed.
-You can set strip_tags to false for ignoring this.
+  # Robô Ed can answer with some links and HTML tags, by default these tags are kept.
+  # You can set strip_tags to true for remove this.
-  config.strip_tags = false
+  config.strip_tags = true
 end
 ```